All Episodes

 Just because you say it's a crisis, George, doesn't necessarily make it once.

-Suffolk County police announcing the arrest of 17 gang members after a series of violent incidents, including the massacre of four young men.
+Suffolk County Police announcing the arrest of 17 gang members after a series of violent incidents, including the massacre of four young men.

 And the plague is here.

-So he can deliver on a chant he began three years ago at some of his rallies.
+The process, by the way, feels like a colossal waste of time so he can deliver on a chant he began three years ago at some of his rallies.

 It's all about nothing.